 Fed up of buying curd from the shop every time?
 Do you want same or even better tasting curd that too homemade?
 Well you have landed up at the right place.
 You might have purchased curd most of the time from shop but why do that when you can actually make curd on your own without any effort?

-- You can make low-fat yogurt or full fat yoas per your preference
+You can make low-fat yogurt or full fat yogurt per your preference

 Tips to make perfect curd:-